 Each Host organisation will receive applications from applicants who selected their organisation.
-Hosts do not see names, schooling history or equal opportunities data on application forms so that the process is anonymised and as unbiased as possible.
+Hosts do not see names, schooling history or equal opportunities data on application forms at the first stage so that the shortlisting process is anonymised and as unbiased as possible.

 Hosts will shortlist candidates and send invitations to interviews which will be in person or virtual.
-Shortlisted candidates may be asked for further information for example CVs.
+Hosts now have full access to the shortlisted applications and shortlisted candidates may be asked for further information for example CVs.

 Usually interviews will include a presentation element which candidates will be informed of and asked to prepare in advance.